Sign in on a device that's not yours

 - See that your account was signed in

 - Open a private window.
-To learn how and find out more, select a browser:
+To learn how, select an app:

 - Go to a Google service, like www.google.com, and sign in to your account.